Holland: Bike & Barge - Maastricht to Amsterdam

 DAY 6: Our destination today is Leerdam, a small town on the banks of the Linge River and a major center for glasswork.
 We will visit Royal Leerdam Crystal, founded in 1765 and still manufacturing glassware today.
 If you watch the 1958 short Dutch documentary about glassblowing, you can compare it to the master glassblowers we’ll see during our visit.
 The exquisite film won an Academy Award for Best Documentary Short Subject and makes glassblowing look like a jazz music ballet.
 25 miles.

 DAY 7: Our last bike ride will take us along the Vecht River past beautiful mansions originally constructed during the 17th century by wealthy merchant families from Amsterdam.
-Along the way, we’ll stop to visit a mill, not unlike the ubiquitous mills that we’ve cycled past all week.
+Along the way, we’ll stop to visit a windmill, not unlike the ubiquitous mills that we’ve cycled past all week.
 We’ll learn about the crucial role they’ve played in the history and prosperity of The Netherlands.

 We'll end our last ride back in the nation's capital city of Amsterdam, and celebrate our tour at our last dinner together on the barge.
 Be sure to save some energy to experience the lively Amsterdam nightlife tonight!
 26 miles.